Find information per region

 In civil law, it is possible to bring interim proceedings.
 In administrative law, it is possible to request a provisional measure at any stage of the proceedings, be it the initial complaint or the appeal in first or second instance.

-In the Netherlands, the application for subsidised legal aid is, in principle, submitted by a lawyer.
-The lawyer must be registered with the Legal Aid Board.
-If you are from another EU Member State, you can submit an application through the transmitting authority in your Member State (usually the Ministry of Justice, a court or another specially designated organisation).
+If you are from another EU Member State, you can submit an application through the transmitting authority in your Member State (usually the Ministry of Justice and Security, a court or another specially designated organisation).
 The application will be passed on to the receiving authority in the Netherlands, the Legal Aid Board.

 Raad voor Rechtsbijstand